Table of Contents

 Common kinds of soft tissue injuries include:

-- Contusions – a bruise in which underlying fibers and tissue are crushed, resulting in pain, swelling, and discoloration
+- Contusions โ a bruise in which underlying fibers and tissue are crushed, resulting in symptoms like pain, swelling, and discoloration.

-- Tendonitis – inflammation of the tendon, the tissue connecting the bone to the muscle, usually as the result of repetitive motion or overuse
+- Tendonitis โ inflammation of the tendon, or the tissue connecting the bone to the muscle, usually as a result of repetitive motion or overuse.

-- Bursitis – inflammation of the bursa, the sac providing a cushion between the bones and the muscles
+- Bursitis โ inflammation of the bursa, or the sac providing a cushion between the bones and the muscles.

-Repetitive strain injuries such as carpal tunnel syndrome are also soft tissue injuries.
-Proving soft tissue injuries can be more challenging but not impossible.
+Repetitive strain injuries, such as carpal tunnel syndrome, are also considered soft tissue injuries.
+Proving soft tissue injuries can be more challenging, but not impossible.
+Car accident lawyers can work with medical professionals to document these injuries and show how they relate to a collision.

 Scrapes and cuts are actually two different concepts because scrapes are also known as abrasions and wounds in which layers of skin are scraped or torn.
-The cuts are long, narrow incisions in the skin.
+Meanwhile, cuts are defined as long, narrow incisions in the skin.
 People may suffer scrapes or cuts when a car accident causes the glass to shatter or even when they strike certain types of sharp objects.

 Many scrape and cut cases involve minor injuries that do not require further medical treatment, but some injuries can require stitches.
 Airbags may also cause cuts or scrapes upon deployment in a collision.

-When a scrape or cut is infected, a person should seek medical attention if they notice any pain or swelling within 48 hours of a crash, a scab is getting bigger, there is redness around a wound that has gotten worse, there is pus draining from a wound, or a person comes down with a fever.
+When a scrape or cut is infected, seek medical attention.
+Some signs to look for include any pain or swelling within 48 hours of a crash, a scab getting bigger, redness around a wound that has gotten worse, pus, or a fever.

 Head Injuries